 Also, it can be an incredibly rewarding experience — you meet some great people, and you have the potential to make a lot of money.

 At the same time, however, it can be one of the worst experiences you can imagine.
-It’s a physical and psychological stamina demanding job that can have you cycling between love and hate on a daily, if not hourly basis.
+It’s physical and psychological stamina demanding job that can have you cycling between love and hate on a daily, if not hourly basis.

 There are lots of options, to find a job like this.
 But before you apply, make sure you’re the right person for the job!

-Tree Planting in Finland.
-The Job.
+Tree Planting Job in Finland.
+The Work.